 - Wong, D. B., 2013, “On Learning What Happiness Is,” Philosophical Topics, 41(1): 81–101.

 For helpful comments, many thanks are due to Anna Alexandrova, Robert Biswas-Diener, Thomas Carson, Irwin Goldstein, Richard Lucas, Jason Raibley, Eric Schwitzgebel, Stephen Schueller, Adam Shriver, Edward Zalta, and an anonymous referee for the SEP.
-Portions of Section 2 are adapted from Haybron 2008b, in Eid and Larsen, The Science of Subjective Well-Being, and used with kind permission of Guilford Press.
+Portions of Section 2 are adapted from Haybron 2008, “Philosophy and the Science of Subjective Well-Being,” in Eid and Larsen, The Science of Subjective Well-Being, and used with kind permission of Guilford Press.